Bayesian Invariance Modeling of Multi-Environment Data: Experiments

+\parhead{Scaling in high dimensions.} BIP (with exact posterior inference), ICP, and EILLS require enumerating all candidate invariant sets, which is infeasible for large~$p$.
+Hidden-ICP requires Gram matrix inversion, which is intractable when $p$ exceeds the number of observations.
+To apply these methods in high dimensions, we first run Lasso with cross-validation and select the top 10 features by absolute coefficient magnitude.
+If Lasso returns no nonzero coefficients, we instead select the top 10 features by marginal correlation with the outcome.
+We label these screened versions as \textit{BIP-screen, ICP-screen, EILLS-screen}, and \textit{Hidden-ICP-screen}.

+In contrast, BIP-VI operates on full features by optimizing a variational objective, without requiring pre-screening.
+We use a uniform prior over selectors with at most $p_{\max}$ active features, where $p_{\max}$ is set per experiment setting.
+We choose $p_{\max} < n_e$ for every environment $e$ so that each local conditional model $p_e(y \mid x^z)$ remains estimable.

+\parhead{Computational comparison.} We report a full wall-clock comparison in \Cref{app:sec:compute}.
+Consistent with its theoretical complexity (\Cref{subsec:vi}), BIP-VI's cost is governed by its optimization budget rather than the number of candidate invariant feature sets.
+BIP-VI takes longer than baselines that operate on a small screened feature set, but those methods could not enumerate the much larger search space BIP-VI considers.

-\section{Synthetic study}
+\subsection{Synthetic study}

-We evaluate the BIP framework with simulated data under known distributions.
-With these simulations, we confirm our theory, explore the properties of uncertainty quantification, and empirically compare our approach to existing methods for invariant prediction.
-In what follows, BIP as a standalone method refers to the version with exact inference, and VI-BIP denotes its variational approximation.
+We evaluate the BIP framework with simulated data, where the true invariant features are known by construction.
+This setting allows us to verify our theoretical results, measure each method's accuracy against the ground truth, and compare our methods to existing approaches.
 All experimental details are provided in \Cref{app:sec:synthetic-data}.
-We summarize our findings as follows: \begin{itemize}[leftmargin=*]
+We summarize our findings as follows: